ecos-wtf/website/_posts/2021-03-14-ecos-shellcoding.md

 ### Compiling Shellcode

 To compile C code for our target you'll need to obtain the right toolchain.
 You can either download it from [the Internet](http://ftp.twaren.net/Unix/sourceware.org/ecos/gnutools/i386linux/ecoscentric-gnutools-mipsisa32-elf-1.4-2.i386linux.tar.bz2) if you're brave enough.
-Or build it yourself such as described in [eCOS Firmware Analysis with Ghidra](#TODO) (remember, we needed the toolchain to build eCOS shared libraries).
+Or build it yourself such as described in [eCos Firmware Analysis with Ghidra](#TODO) (remember, we needed the toolchain to build eCos shared libraries).

 Once your toolchain is set, you can compile it to an object file with gcc and then exporting a raw binary file from it: